robphoenix/bordeltabernacle.github.io/_posts/2015-09-03-notes-on-django-setting-up.md

 TIME_ZONE = 'Europe/London'
 ```

-and create the `ststic` directory for CSS, JavaScript, fonts etc. and `media` directory for images, pdf's and the like:
+and create the `static` directory for CSS, JavaScript, fonts etc. and `media` directory for images, pdf's and the like:

 ```python
 STATIC_URL = '/static/'